BBC News at Five

-The BBC News at Five was an hour-long daily news programme which was broadcast at 5:00 pm on BBC News between 2006 and 2020.
+The BBC News at Five is an hour-long daily news programme which was broadcast at 5:00 pm on BBC News between 2006 and 2020.
 The programme was fronted by Huw Edwards, who at the time was the BBC's lead presenter for major breaking news.
 Gavin Esler or Jane Hill presented the show on a Friday.
 The show included a detailed look at the news, as well as analysis with guests and sport and weather updates.

 The programme was placed on an indefinite hiatus as a result of the COVID-19 pandemic.
 The final edition of the BBC News at Five was broadcast on 13 March 2020.

 History

 The programme started on 3 April 2006 as part of the BBC's relaunch of BBC News presenters, which saw the introduction of the new flagship programme to compete against Jeremy Thompson's Live at Five programme on rival channel Sky News, and to improve BBC News ratings for the hour.

 As part of the 2008 news revamp, the show moved studios within BBC Television Centre along with BBC News and the BBC News at One and BBC News at Ten bulletins.
 The show originally broadcast from Studio N8 but moved to Studio N6.

 On 18 March 2013, the programme moved to Broadcasting House along with BBC News and the BBC One bulletins.
 Unlike most other BBC News Channel bulletins, the BBC News at Five was presented from Studio C, which was usually the main studio for BBC World News.

 On 4 November 2013, the BBC News at Five received new opening titles featuring the broadcast hour.

 On 13 March 2020, the last edition of the BBC News at Five was broadcast until further notice in light of the COVID-19 pandemic.
 The UK Government's daily press conference on the pandemic was broadcast in place of BBC News at Five on BBC One and the BBC News Channel.